KZHC (AM)

-KZHC (1230 AM) is a radio station licensed to serve Burns, Oregon, United States.
+KZHC (1230 kHz) is an AM radio station licensed to serve Burns, Oregon, United States.
 The station, established in 1957, is owned by Randolph and Debra McKone, through licensee KJDY, LLC.
 KZHC and sister station KZHC-FM are the two of only four radio stations with Burns as their community of license.

 Programming

 KZHC broadcasts a hot adult contemporary music format to Burns and much of Harney County, Oregon.
 In addition to its usual music programming, KZHC airs a variety of local sporting events, including high school football.

 History

 This station began broadcast operations on September 28, 1957, as KRNS with 250 watts of power on 1230 kHz under the ownership of Howard McDonald and James Ward, doing business as Radio Burns.
 KRNS upgraded its daytime signal to 1,000 watts in 1966 while its nighttime signal remained at 250 watts.

 The station was sold to KRNS Radio, Inc., in 1974.
 KRNS Radio, Inc. was owned & operated by Bill Hampton.
 KRNS was sold to Warren D. Evans in 1978.
 KRNS was authorized to broadcast with 1,000 watts of power both day and night, its current authorization level, in August 1981.
 The station was assigned new call letters KZZR by the U.S. Federal Communications Commission (FCC) on April 10, 1984.

 In December 1993, Warren D. Evans reached an agreement to sell KZZR to Stanley M. Swol.
 The deal was approved by the FCC on January 21, 1994, and, after a delay, the transaction was completed on November 3, 1994.
 In October 2003, Stanley M. Swol applied to the FCC to transfer the broadcast license for KZZR to SS Radio, LLC, a limited liability company wholly owned by Stanley M. Swol.
 The transfer was approved by the FCC on November 10, 2003, and the transaction was completed on same day.

 In November 2004, SS Radio, LLC, reached an agreement to sell this station and FM sister station KQHC to Action Radio, LLC, for a reported $72,500.
 The deal was approved by the FCC on March 11, 2005, and the transaction was completed on April 18, 2005.
 At the time of the sale, KZZR broadcast a country music format.

 In August 2007, Action Radio, LLC, agreed to sell both KZZR and KQHC to B&H Radio, Inc., for $67,000 in cash plus the assumption of certain debts for a total sale price of $209,700.98.
 The deal was approved by the FCC on October 1, 2007, and the transaction was completed on the same day.